Blog

 • Mid-lane skirmishes

 This stage of the game marks the transition from pure farming to teamfight impact.
+If your damage always feels delayed in mid game, the real problem is often why Gold Laners fall behind at 10 minutes even after a stable start.

 When Your Team Successfully Engages